 - Open the Google Home app .

-- At the top right, tap your account Assistant settings Assistant Continued Conversation
+- At the top right, tap your account Assistant settings Continued Conversation .

 - Turn on Continued Conversation.

 Note: When you turn on Continued Conversation, it's on for all your speakers and displays.
-To see which devices this setting applies to, at the top right of the home screen, tap your account Assistant settings Assistant Continued Conversation .
+To check which devices this setting applies to, at the top right of the home screen, tap your account Assistant settings Continued Conversation .

-How it worksSay “Ok Google” and ask your question or give a command.
-You’ll know your Assistant is listening if the LED lights on top of the device are spinning (Google Home) or pulsing (Google Nest Mini (2nd gen), Google Home Mini (1st gen), Google Home Max, Google Nest Hub, and Google Nest Hub Max).
+How it worksSay “Hey Google” and ask your question or give a command.
+You’ll know your Assistant listens if the lights on top of the device spin (Google Home) or pulse (Google Nest Mini (2nd gen), Google Home Mini (1st gen), Google Home Max, Google Nest Audio, Google Nest Hub, and Google Nest Hub Max).
 After your Assistant responds, it listens for about 8 seconds for your follow-up questions.

-Example: Say “Ok Google, what’s the weather like today?”
+Example: Say “Hey Google, what’s the weather like today?”
 After your Assistant shares today’s weather, you can ask “And what about tomorrow?” and get the forecast.

 End the conversation

-If you’re done with your conversation with your Assistant, you can stop talking or start talking to someone else.
+If you’re done with your conversation with your Assistant, you can stop to talk or start to talk to someone else.
 Your Assistant will know your conversation is over and the microphone will close.

-You can also immediately end the conversation by saying any of the following commands:
+You can also immediately end the conversation when you say any of the following commands:

 Features you can’t use with Continued Conversation